aryan29/GITHeat2.0/SW01/readme.md

 #### 2)
 #### This program can return rating,rank,maxRank,maxRating,city,rank as well as title pic of any codeforces user by just entering his username
 #### 3)
-#### Not only all this you can also view name of the last problem submitted by the user as well as
-user friends list by just adding key and secret
+#### Not only all this you can also view name of the last problem submitted by the user as well asuser friends list by just adding key and secret